groue/GRMustache/guides/runtime/helpers.md

       {{/items}}
     {{/cart}}

-When the `localize` section is rendered, the context contains an item object, an items collection, a cart object, plus any surrounding objects.
+When the `localize` section is rendered, the context stack contains an item object, an items collection, a cart object, plus any other objects provided to the template.

-If the item object implements the `localizeSection:withContext:` selector, then its implementation will be called.
-Otherwise, the selector will be looked up in the items collection.
-Since this collection is likely an `NSArray` instance, the lookup will continue with the cart and its surrounding context, until some object is found that implements the `localizeSection:withContext:` selector.

-In order to have a reusable `localize` helper, we'll isolate it in a specific class, `MustacheHelper`, and make sure this helper is provided to GRMustache when rendering our template.
+In order to have a template-wide `localize` helper, we won't attach it to any specific model.
+Instead, we'll isolate it in a specific class, `MustacheHelper`, and make sure this class is provided to GRMustache when rendering our template.

 Let's first declare our helper class: